PICA Insights

 So, Why Do These Patients Sue?

-This quote by S. Jay Jayasanakar, MD is insightful, “The patient’s expectation, not ours, is the yardstick by which our patients measure the course of recovery, occurrence of complications, and the outcome.”
+This quote by S. Jay Jayasankar, MD is insightful, “The patient’s expectation, not ours, is the yardstick by which our patients measure the course of recovery, occurrence of complications, and the outcome.”
 If the patient’s expectations are not met, the patient is more apt to sue, regardless of whether malpractice occurred.

 Read More